 Swindon properties often experience periods of heavy rainfall throughout the year, making proper drainage particularly important for flat roofs.

-Once the protective outer layer of a flat roof becomes compromised, water can begin to seep beneath the surface.
-Unfortunately, the damage caused underneath is not always immediately visible.
-Moisture trapped beneath the roofing material can lead to:
+Once the protective outer layer is compromised, water can seep beneath the surface — and the damage underneath isn't always visible.
+Trapped moisture can lead to:

 Lead flashing is used to seal vulnerable areas of a flat roof, including edges, walls, chimneys, skylights, and joints.
 It helps keep these high-risk areas watertight and protected from the elements.